-The winery has a charming European ambiance, with a 12-storey bell tower, an amphitheater, courtyard, lovely gardens and reception hall decorated with a Chagall tapestry.
+The winery has a charming European ambience, with a 12-storey bell tower, an amphitheatre, courtyard, lovely gardens and reception hall decorated with a Chagall tapestry.

 Join a winery tour or a culinary workshop and dine at the Terrace Restaurant.
 The kitchen sources fresh local produce from the estate’s gardens and local farmers to create an evolving seasonal menu.

 Mission Hill practices sustainable and bio-dynamic agricultural practices, such as foraging, organic farming and takes part in the Vancouver Aquarium’s OceanWise program.

 Kelowna is a comfortable drive from Vancouver and within easy reach of three winemaking regions with over 30 wineries.
 The greater Thompson Okanagan region has 211 wineries and growing.

 As the region has the right conditions to support sustainable and organic grape growing, a few vineyards have made the transition to using organic techniques.
 These sustainable grape growing and winery practices, such as drip irrigation, composting and recycling, will help preserve the environment for future generations.

 Visit the BC Wine Museum for an overview of local wines and consider planning your trip around one of these four seasonal wine festivals.